Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 130 ⭐️⭐️⭐️⭐️⭐️ Reviews | 2-3 hrs

-I took this walking tour of the city by Cocomixtle, a family-owned local company.
+I took this walking tour of the city by Cacomixtle, a family-owned local company.
 The guide is Susanna, who manages the company with her dad.
 They both are very knowledgeable about their surroundings and will fill you in with a lot of interesting information about the city.

-Amazing things to do in Guanajuato Mexico
+Best things to do in Guanajuato, Mexico

 1. Kiss in the Callejon del Beso

 The city of Guanajuato is full of narrow streets and lanes called “callejones”.
-One of them is called Callejon del beso and it’s definitely one of the most visited streets in the city.
+One of them is called Callejon del Beso, and it’s definitely one of the most visited streets in the city.
 It’s so narrow that two opposite balconies almost touch.

 Here is the short story of the local legend attached to it.

-When the girl’s father found out, in a fit of rage, stabbed her.
+When the girl’s father found out, in a fit of rage, he stabbed her.
 Needless to say, the young lover couldn’t take the pain and killed himself as well.

-Despite the tragic ending, it is a tradition now, that if you kiss your sweetheart on those stairs below the balconies you gain 7 years of love and luck.
+Despite the tragic ending, it is a tradition now that if you kiss your sweetheart on those stairs below the balconies, you gain 7 years of love and luck.

-Apparently to have your luck renewed after 7 years you would need to go back to Guanajuato and kiss each other (or somebody else) again. 😉
+Apparently, to have your luck renewed after 7 years, you would need to go back to Guanajuato and kiss each other (or somebody else) again. 😉

 2. Get lost in the historical city center

 I usually find amazing corners, beautiful old doors, interesting old buildings and churches, and cute little cafes.
-Or maybe nothing but it just makes me feel like a local.
+Or maybe nothing, but it just makes me feel like a local.

 Guanajuato is the perfect place for that, especially for its typical narrow alleyways, full of art galleries, colonial buildings, street artists, markets, and street food.